renaudJennyRBS/Change/CODING_GUIDELINES.md

 ### Interfaces ###

 An interface should only be introduced when there are really needed - in general only if at least two classes sharing no code implementing it.
-In that case they should always be named `Interface` (using the correct namespace of course).
+In that case their names must always start with "`Interface`".